aeoncl/Tachyon-Detours/README.md

 # Tachyon-Detours
-Detour based utilities to connect WLM 14 to Tachyon.
-They are made to be compatible with other third party servers.
+Detour based utilities to connect WLM 14 to Tachyon The goal is to be compatible with existing third party servers using static patched binaries

 ## Components
+ - **Draal**: An executable that starts a process and patches it's import table
- - **Zathras**: DLL that allows msnmsgr.exe & wlcomm.exe to connect to Tachyon
+ - **Zathras**: A rerouting DLL that makes the client connect to our server, amongst other things
- - **Draal**: EXE runtime patcher, injects & remove dlls from exe import table
- - **Epsilon3**: DLL that manages a single instance of the server using the clients lifecycle (start & stop)
+ - **Epsilon3**: A DLL that manages one instance of the server (starting and stopping) tied to the clients lifecycle.

+## Draal
+Draal creates processes in SUSPENDED mode, and then patches it's import table.
+You can specify in a configuration file which dlls to remove and which to add.
+Draal is compatible with COM invocations since it passes through the working directory of the target process and the command line arguments it receives.

+### Features
+- [x] exe import table add imports
+- [x] exe import table remove imports
+- [x] argument passthrough & workdir (for COM invocations)
+- [x] config file

 ## Zathras
 Zathras is the backbone of Tachyon.